 I am a Mediterranean field and environmental archaeologist studying ecology and commercial exchange.
 My current research focuses on the cultivation, production and exchange of botanical commodities (ancient plant medicines, perfumes, and crops) throughout the Mediterranean.
-Birney Lab is home to the Archaeo-Ecophysiology Initiative, an interdisciplinary research project that lies at the intersection between archaeology, plant chemistry, philology, and environmental science.
-“ArchaeoEcophysiology” draws upon ancient Near Eastern, Egyptian and Classical texts together with environmental archaeology to reconstruct the environments in which key plants and crops were grown, and experimentally model the impact of microclimate on their growth patterns and bioactive compounds.
+Birney Lab is home to the Archaeo-Ecophysiology Initiative, an interdisciplinary research project that lies at the intersection between environmental science, archaeology, plant chemistry, and classics.
+“ArchaeoEcophysiology” draws upon ancient sources and environmental data to reconstruct the microclimates in which key medicinal plants and crops were grown, and experimentally model the impact of ancient microclimate on their growth, resilience, and bioactivity.

 Our research helps us to understand how climate and cultivation strategies impacted the potency and viability of ancient plants, shaping their cultural and commercial value.
 More importantly, the Ancient Ecophysiology Initiative is shedding light on traditional practices of resilient agriculture and ancient species, often overlooked, that may offer productive pathways in a changing climate.
 Research in the Birney Lab is supported by the National Science Foundation, the Andrew W. Mellon Foundation, and the Yale Planetary Solutions Project.